Jesse Abell

 She/Her/Hers

 Jesse is an Associate at OKT.
-Her practice focuses on litigation advancing Aboriginal rights and title and Treaty rights, and advocating for Indigenous self-determination.
+Her practice focuses on litigating relating to asserting Aboriginal and Treaty rights and title; human rights and discrimination; and advancing Indigenous self-determination.

 Prior to joining OKT, she completed her articles as a Judicial Law Clerk at the Court of Appeal for Ontario.